cb372/phone-home/README.md

 TODO: document how to use sbt-start-script, how to run on Heroku

+Once the server is running, open http://localhost:8080/sample in your browser.

 ### Client

 The client is a Javascript library designed to be embedded into the pages of your site.